Codelympians/Codelympians-P5.js-Projects/README.md

 A new place for Codelympians members to share their projects made using the p5.js drawing library

 ## Upload Guidelines
+* Only p5.js or Processing project submissions will not be accepted.
+Please create or use another repository for other projects.
 * Every folder in the root directory of this repository will be dedicated to one project only
 * Each project folder must be named in the following format: PROJECT_NAME (by CREATOR_NAME)
+* For languages other than JavaScript, please indicate the language BEFORE your project name in square brackets.
+Examples: \[Java\] or \[Python\]
 * Each project folder must be subdivided into folders containing the files for each version, EVEN IF there is currently only one version available
 * For versions of a project that are not made by the creator of the project, add (by REMIXER_NAME) to the end of the version folder name
-* Only p5.js or Processing project submissions will not be accepted.
-Please create or use another repository for other projects.

 ## P5.js Resources
 <em>Disclaimer: Codelympians does not own p5.js; we're simply using it to help us learn and create. </em>